 Over the past few months, Google’s systems have detected a number of bulk subdomain providers becoming targets of abuse by malware distributors.
 Bulk subdomain providers register a domain name, like example.com, and then sell subdomains of this domain name, like subdomain.example.com.

-It will be interesting to see how the move affects the growth of malware and spam site, and also how it affects the perception of sub domains across the web as Google might need to pull more and more in its attempt to control spam and malware from its searches.
+It will be interesting to see how the move affects the growth of malware and spam sites, and also how it affects the perception of subdomains across the web as Google might need to pull more and more in its attempt to control spam and malware from its searches.
+The broader internet community, including webmasters and cybersecurity experts, will be closely watching the outcomes of this decision.

 Source: The Register : Google